TedTschopp/tedt.org/_posts/Homepage/2022-11-06-Product-Engineering-and-Build-Process-Manager-at-Southern-California-Edison.md

     url: https://tedt.org/

 bullets:
-- Report on end-to-end Product Engineering and Build activities.
-- Review key performance indicators and identify improvement activities for the end-to-end Product Engineering and Build processes
-- Document and maintain the Product Engineering and Build process maps.
-- Develop quality standards and governance checkpoints to ensure resources assigned to the Product Engineering and Build know what quality outcomes look
-- Review and resolve Product Engineering and Build process issues.
-- Communicate Product Engineering and Build processes changes.
-- Engage with stakeholders so services run smoothly

-description: 'I am responsible for the end-to-end management of the Product Engineering
-    and Build processes, and I maintain governance control over all these processes.
-    As an advisor, I contribute to the improvement of Product Engineering and Build processes.
-Additionally, I provide advice to teams engaged in these processes on how they can enhance their outcomes, drawing on best practices from other enterprise efforts.'
-seo-description: 'I am responsible for the end-to-end management of the Product Engineering
-    and Build processes, and I maintain governance control over all these processes.
-    As an advisor, I contribute to the improvement of Product Engineering and Build processes.
-Additionally, I provide advice to teams engaged in these processes on how they can enhance their outcomes, drawing on best practices from other enterprise efforts.'
+- Strategically extended the use of source control mechanisms from compliance-focused products to encompass all company offerings, enhancing code consistency and facilitating more efficient development cycles across the enterprise.
+- Formulated and led the implementation of a DevOps strategy, unifying software development and IT operations to enhance collaboration and accelerate time-to-market for new product features.
+- Championed a cultural shift within the organization by introducing and promoting Agile methodologies, fostering a more collaborative and adaptive work environment to better respond to business needs.
+- Attained Lean Six Sigma certification and leveraged it to conduct quarterly Kaizens, strategically refining the build and engineering processes to eliminate waste and enhance value to the business.
+- Established and enforced coding standards and secure coding practices across the development teams, elevating code quality and reducing vulnerabilities to fortify the company's software products.

+description: 'I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes.'
+seo-description: 'I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes.'

 categories: Home
 tags: